 '''

 $ svn changelist --remove button.c

-D [math-fixes] button.c
+Path 'button.c' is no longer a member of a changelist.

 $ svn changelist ui-fix button.c

-A [ui-fix] button.c
+Path 'button.c' is now a member of changelist 'ui-fix'.

 $

 '''

 Or, he can skip the removal and just assign a new changelist name.
 In this case, Subversion will first warn Harry that button.c is being removed from the first changelist: